CleverRaven/Cataclysm-DDA/pages/issues.md

 ## How to create new issues properly

 GitHub issues are used for everything from bug reporting to long-term ideas.
-As such you can make everything much smoother by following some simple rules.
+As such, you can make everything much smoother by following some simple rules.

 ### Rule zero